 Inside Gjirokaster Castle.

-Once every 5 years in May, Gjirokaster Castle hosts Albania’s National Folklore Festival, a showcase of traditional music and dance.
+Once every five years in May, Gjirokaster Castle hosts Albania’s National Folklore Festival, a showcase of traditional music and dance.
 There is a purpose-built outdoor stage just near the clock tower.

 The last event was in May 2021, and the follow up is scheduled for May 2026.
 If you happen to be visiting this spring, I highly recommend checking it out.

-Info: Gjirokaster Castle is open daily from 9am-6pm in summer and from 9am-4pm in winter.
-Admission costs 200 lek.
+• Info: Gjirokaster Castle is open daily from 9am-6pm in summer and closes early at 4pm in winter.
+Admission costs 400 LEK (note that this does not include entrance to the museum, see below).

 A statue of two soldiers inside a Military Museum in Albania.